GluuFederation/agama-magiclink/README.md

 # Agama Magiclink Project

 Magic Link authentication allows users to log in securely without a password.
-This implementation is designed for Gluu Server and Jans Server, providing a seamless authentication experience using a one-time link sent via email.
+This implementation is designed for Flex Server and Jans Server, providing a seamless authentication experience using a one-time link sent via email.

 ## Where To Deploy